mate-academy/py-taxi-service-user-form-and-validation/README.md

 ### Note: Check your code using this [checklist](checklist.md) before pushing your solution.

 # Note
-Follow these steps if you need to use `crispy_forms` v2.0 with Python 3.11:
+Follow these steps if you need to use `cr   ispy_forms` v2.0 with Python 3.11:

 1. Add `CRISPY_TEMPLATE_PACK` to `settings.py`.